knulli-cfw/knulli.org/docs/play/install.md

 !!! warning "Expanding the SHARE partition"

     During flashing, a partition called *SHARE* will be created.
 This is where all your games and other data will be stored.
 However, the *SHARE* partition will only be expanded to its full size during first boot.
 It is *mandatory* to finish installation by booting KNULLI *before* you can access the *SHARE* partition and start adding your games.
-By default, the *SHARE* partition will be formatted to ext4, hence, it will not be accessible through Windows.
 Please have a look at the [Add Games](../add-games) section to learn how to add games to your KNULLI device - *after first boot*."

 ## Step 3: Boot your device